c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 Since 2001, Google had been developing an internal RPC framework called Stubby.
 It was designed to connect almost all of the internal services both within and across Google data centers.
 Stubby was a high-performance, cross-platform framework built on Protocol Buffers for serialization.

-But only in 2015, with the appearance of the breakthrough HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
+But only in 2015, with the advent of the innovative HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
 References to Google's internal infrastructure were removed from the framework, and the project was redesigned to comply with public open source standards.
 The framework has also been adapted for use in mobile, IoT, and cloud-native applications.
-This revamped version was released as gRPC (which recursively stands for *gRPC Remote Procedure Calls*).
+This updated version was released as gRPC (which recursively stands for "gRPC Remote Procedure Calls").

 Today, gRPC remains the primary mechanism for inter-service communication at Google.
 Also, Google offers gRPC interfaces alongside REST interfaces for many of its public services.
 This is because gRPC provides notable performance benefits and supports bidirectional streaming - a feature that is not achievable with traditional REST services.